harisjvd/GroupSPA-NetworkFlowSolver/README.md

 ```

 ## Output
-- allocation.csv: A file with the allocated groups.
+- `allocation.csv`: A file with the allocated groups.
 Columns include the topic, group number, and student.
-- log_file.txt: Contains logs about the allocation results and score function.
+- `log_file.txt`: Contains logs about the allocation results and score function.

 ## Functions
 `Main Flow Computation`